 SAFe Core Competency Assessments

-In most cases, assessing prowess towards business agility spurs the enterprise to greater, and deeper, efforts.
+In most cases, assessing progress towards business agility spurs the enterprise to greater, and deeper, efforts.
 That leads the business to explore and start to measure and take more specific action on some or all of the seven core competencies.
 Structured similarly to the business agility assessment, each core competency assessment has a set of statements, organized by dimension, that are rated on the same scale as the above.
 The questions go one step deeper to specific aspects and areas of opportunity and concern along each of the three dimensions of that specific competency.
 An example report is illustrated on Figure 2.

 Running a Core Competency Assessment